oracle-livelabs/adb/shared/adb-multi-tool-select-ai/provision-resources/provision_resources.md

 ## Introduction

 This lab will take you through the steps needed to provision an Oracle Autonomous Database for APEX workload types.
-It also covers how to access APEX Administrative services, create an APEX workspace and deploy a sample APEX app.
+It also covers how to access APEX Administrative services and create an APEX workspace.

 Estimated Time: 60 minutes